auerswal/pubcloud2020/README.md

 1. To submit solutions to the course exercises.
 2. As a reference for me (and potentially others).

+My solutions may be longer than strictly necessary.
+I want to really understand what happens, and I want to create a reference for me.
+This probably takes more time than just hacking togther a solution, but it results in a better learning experience for me.

 ## Links to the Exercise Solutions

 1. [Define the Requirements](ex1-reqs/) - ruminations on cloud use